ArtemisiaSolutions/treeflow/README.md

     })
     ...

+To finish, run the flow :

+    treeFlow.run({myCtx:"This is a context object"})

 ###General
 Treeflow will emit event for each actions in the configuration object (in example : `sequentialFlow`).
 All event are emitted sequentially.
 But you can choose to continue the sequence or not if a event failed.
 There are two types of execution :